elibroftw/blog.elijahlopez.ca/content/posts/ai-coding-leaderboard.md

 ### Notes

-- Qwen3-235B-A22B and Grok 3 are only placed so high due to outperforming o3-mini and DeepSeek R1 at the LiveCodeBench, which is only good for relative comparison.
-Surprisingly, Gemini 2.5 Pro has the highest LiveCodeBench score according to Qwen's blog.
-Therefore, it makes sense to ignore the CodeForces when computing the synthetic ranking for Qwen3-235B-A22B and Grok 3.
-Not to mention these are thinking scores (especially Grok 3), which lowers productivity in the real world
 - DeepSeek V3 was [updated](https://api-docs.deepseek.com/news/news250325) so its scores are probably outdated (i.e. imprecise) but not inaccurate in terms of the rankings.
 - [Augment SWE-bench Verified Agent](https://github.com/augmentcode/augment-swebench-agent) scored 68.1%.
 The problem is that they require you to install an extension which will upload code by default on the community tier.
 You can do a free trial but for my purposes, I'm restricted to open-router, where I have the option to not use models that will train on my inputs.
 I also like Cline because it doesn't auto-read my codebase
 - The codeforces scores change depending on when they are recorded.
 This is the case for DeepSeek R1, which got a bump of ~150.
 I did this to ensure that Qwen3 models that don't contain a SWE-bench verified score are not ranked above DeepSeek R1.
 I also removed Claude 3.5 Sonnet's Codeforces score because there was apparently a (new) model released for it which has clearly not been benchmarked by the new models.
 It's a bit weird that the new Qwen release does not benchmark claude 3.7.